NarPar/AuctionBoxing/README.txt

 To-Do:

   PRIORITY:
     	- proper gui drawing (the "Round start in x" isn't in the center of the camera)
+	- State deconstructers
     	- end-of-match stats
+	- extend cane pull range
+	-

   PROGRAMMING:
-    - bitmasks for accurate pixel collision
-    - projectile instances
-    - jump punch
     	- victory taunts (Ministry of Silly Walks)
-    - kick (Ministry of Silly Walks)
     	- pause menu
     	- different levels
     	- auction
     	- loadouts
-    //- punch combo so can't dodge second punch? (maybe)

   ART:
-    - bitmask assets for all state animations
     - victory taunts (Ministry of Silly Walks)
-    - kick (Ministry of Silly Walks)
     - cane pull animation is them trying to claw back to their position (being torn away off the stage)

   BUGFIXES:

-    - jump and punch not getting upper level set. (something to do with isFalling?)
-    - jump fall direction backwards
+    	- People with zero health and not dying: -rounds after first, health subtracting?
+    	- people flying really high upwards (getting hit while in the air?, no max upwards velocity?)
+    	- Camera is slightly dissorienting when jumping (fast vertical changing?), maybe make camera changes gradual?
 	- hitting people when reloading (not confirmed)
+	- getting stuck on other person

   ITEMS:
     - daisy on suit that douses enemies in water, stunning them while they dry off